'Zero standing charge' tariffs

 However, though suppliers are no longer required to set a standing charge on their tariffs most still do.

-There are currently a few deals that have zero standing charges, including Ebico Zero Green Fixed, Solarplicity Fair Market Price September 2018, and two Utilita tariffs - available for most credit meter customers on dual-fuel, gas-only and electricity-only.
+There are currently two tariffs that have zero standing charges, Ebico Zero Green Fixed and Utilita's Smart Energy tariff - available for most credit meter customers on dual-fuel, gas-only and electricity-only.

 To help you find them, our 'No Standing Charge' comparison on our Cheap Energy Club lets you see deals with zero standing charges only.

 Why would I pay a standing charge if I don't have to?
 Like anything else that has variable charges, it's about the interaction.
 So if you have no standing charge you may pay more for each unit you use – if you have a high standing charge, you may pay less for usage.
 So the key is finding the sweet spot depending on how much energy you use.